 Over the past twelve years, John’s research has focused on walking and bicycling.
-His international comparative analysis has included Australia, Canada, the USA, Germany, the Netherlands, Denmark and several other European countries.
+His international comparative analysis has included Australia, Canada, the United States, Germany, the Netherlands, Denmark, and several other European countries.
 The main objective is to determine what American, Canadian, and Australian cities could learn from each other and from European cities to improve the safety, convenience, and feasibility of these non-motorized modes.
 He has published 25 articles and book chapters on walking and cycling and given over 60 featured talks, keynote addresses, and conference talks on this subject.
 From 2008 to 2010, he directed a major research project for the U.S. Department of Transportation examining bicycling trends and policies in large American cities.

 John has been increasingly interested in the public health implications of urban transport.
 In particular, he has emphasized the need for Americans to increase their walking and cycling for daily transportation as the best way to ensure adequate levels of physical exercise and enhance overall public health.
-From 2005 to 2006, he spent his sabbatical as a visiting professor at the University of Sydney’s Institute of Transport Studies directing a research project that examined differences between Canada, Australia, and the USA in their travel behavior, transport systems and policies, and the impacts of transport on public health.
+From 2005 to 2006, he spent his sabbatical as a visiting professor at the University of Sydney’s Institute of Transport Studies directing a research project that examined differences between Canada, Australia, and the United States in their travel behavior, transport systems and policies, and the impacts of transport on public health.
 Now back at Rutgers, John is working with Australian, Canadian, and European colleagues to pursue this increasingly important research on public health impacts of transport.